orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Many on one node meaning higher eneergy, they still explroe the paths, but are more likely to explore a larger away path thus we preceive that as higher amplitude.

+A pure + create a 'random'/ossiclating -/+ again.

 ---

 Many initial/terminal ternary etc..